Federal Government Shutdown: FAQs

 During a federal government shutdown, laws will still be enforced, emergencies will be responded to, and our country will maintain its defense; however, a shutdown will significantly impact our daily lives.

 I am providing this information to help you plan accordingly.
 It is the best available in a fluid situation.
 Please check back for updates, and remember to contact federal agencies directly regarding specific issues.

 Federal employees and contractors should review the Office of Personnel Management’s (OPM) website and their respective agency’s guidelines on government shutdown procedures and policies.
-Everyone should review the White House Agency Contingency Plan web page which provides guidance in the event of a federal government shutdown.

 Depending on the length of a possible furlough, issues like automated bill payments, retirement benefits, health care services, or pre-scheduled travel plans may develop into significant issues.
 Being proactive and well-informed is critical.
 Meet with your management, understand the guidelines, call your banking institutions, and start preparing ahead of time.
 Here are some answers to some of the most basic questions: